- IoT network segregated from main LAN

 If you were to login to the IoT WiFi network right now and ping a device on your main LAN right now, it would respond.
 Now, we have to instruct the USG to disallow routing all traffic that does not match the rule we have just defined in the previous step.

 Staying in the LAN In section, create another new rule.
 Name it “Drop IoT to Main”, and have it run After Predefined Rules.
 Ensure the action matches “Drop”, and select the Source to be from network “Internet of Things”, and the destination to be from network “LAN”.

 4. Enable mDNS Reflector for Google Cast and AirPlay

-Casting protocols like Google Cast and AirPlay use a protocol called multicast to discover devices on the network and advertise themselves as players.
+Casting protocols like Google Cast and AirPlay use an IP routing concept called multicast to discover devices on the network and advertise themselves as players.
 Right now, our network would work as a walled-off network, but we would not be able to use Google Cast without switching our own device to the IoT network, which is not ideal and defeats the purpose.